SheikhSahil-SDE/MCA_NEW/MCSL-229/2. Data Science Lab/Readme.md

 Question 3:

 Create a vector of size 10 with 5th and 7th values as missing (store these values as NA).
 Use the "is.na()" to find locations of missing data.

+Question 4:

+Create a vector of characters of size 5, consisting of values: "This" "is" "a" "character" "vector".
+Find the index of value "is" in the vector using which() or match().

+Question 5:

+It is always good to store numerical values rather than textual data.
+However, while input or output the textual values are easier to understand.
+An example, for this is as follows in R: